Jenny2443/Jenny2443/README.md

 - 📫 How to reach me **Linkedin: www.linkedin.com/in/jennifer-zhao-jin**

-- ⚡ Fun fact: **Love IT, though passionate about cybersecurity and e-health**
+- ⚡ Fun fact: **Love IT, passionate about cybersecurity, mobile app development and e-health**

 <h3 align="left">Connect with me:</h3>
 <p align="left">